-Recognizing the need to offer opportunities for academic acceleration to talented high school students, UWG allows early entrance through three organized programs.
-They each offer the opportunity to simultaneously fulfill high school graduation requirements and earn college credits:
+Recognizing the need to offer opportunities for academic acceleration to talented high school students, UWG allows early entrance through the Move on When Ready program.
+Move on When Ready offers the opportunity to simultaneously fulfill high school graduation requirements and earn college credits.

 - Application for admission

 - Official copy of your high school transcripts

 - Official copy of your SAT and/or ACT scores

 - Combined (Critical Reading and Math) SAT of 970 (or ACT 20)

 - SAT Critical Reading 430 (or ACT English 17)

 - SAT Math 410 (or ACT Math 17)

 - High School Academic GPA of 3.0

 - Participation Agreement completed by student, parent or guardian, and high school counselor or principal.